Hearing and Speech Sciences (HESP)College of Behavioral and Social Sciences

 Advising for HESP undergraduate majors is MANDATORY before registration each semester.
 Students will be notified by e-mail of their registration date or they may check their registration status by going to Testudo and clicking on “Appointment and Registration status”.
 Students should schedule an advising meeting no sooner than one week prior to their registration date as this prevents students from having to return for another appointment due to closed classes.
 Advising appointments may be made by going to http://hespadvisingcalendar.umd.edu/ .
 Advising is always available to students regarding academic and major choices, career planning, and/or academic concerns.

 Undergraduate Research Experiences

 Internships (even if they are not directly related to Hearing and Speech) are an excellent way to obtain experience in the workplace.
-Students are encouraged to complete internships through the BSOS Social Science Internship Practicum or BSOS Experiential Learning programs.
+Although internships are not typically a part of the HESP curriculum, students are encouraged to explore related experiences through the BSOS Social Science Internship Practicum or BSOS Experiential Learning programs.

 The objective of the HESP Honors program is to encourage and recognize superior academic achievement and scholarship by providing opportunities for interested, capable, and energetic undergraduates to engage in independent study.
 A research project will be conducted under the supervision of a faculty mentor and will result in an Honors thesis.

 The goals of the HESP Honors program are as follows:

 Honors students get the opportunity to work closely with faculty and participate in outside-the-classroom learning experiences.

 Graduating from the Honors program is an excellent way to stand out as an exceptional candidate for graduate school, and thesis-writing experience will help you once you get there!

 Additionally, Honors students may take graduate courses and apply the credits toward their undergraduate degree.